sean-o-reilly/sean-o-reilly/README.md

 ## Hi!
 I'm Sean 🌊

 **I’m currently learning:**
-  - C++ and Python for Algorithmic Trading 📈
+  - C++ and Python for Systems Programming ⚡
   - Web Development with Javascript and React 👨‍💻
   - Data Structures in C++ 💻